-- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the Council; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014; - we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014; - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014; or - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014.
+- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the Authority; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014;

+- we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014; - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014; - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014; - we are not satisfied that the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2021.

-We have nothing to report in these respects
+We have nothing to report in these respects.